-Right now spring wildflowers are bursting onto the scene.
+Now spring wildflowers are bursting onto the scene.
 On mountaintops.
 At the side of the road.
 In every backyard.
 An artist's dream!
 A kaleidoscope of color!
-Gardens of Eden at every turn!

 The Kaweah River runs through town, offering beauty, food, recreation, and wildlife.
 A life sustaining tributary.

-I went hiking, along trails of wildflowers with grazing cows nearby, and when I arrived at a pool of water, frogs!
+I went hiking, along trails of wildflowers with grazing cows, and when I arrived at a pool of water -- frogs!

-I'm posing with John Elliott co-publisher with his wife Sarah Barton Elliott of the local paper The Kaweah Commonwealth.
+I'm posing with John Elliott co-publisher of the local paper The Kaweah Commonwealth.
+He works closely with his wife, Sarah Barton Elliott.
 John is also the area's public historian and planning commissioner for Tulare County.
-I'd soon learn in Three Rivers everyone wears multiple hats.
+I'd soon learn that in Three Rivers most residents wear multiple hats.

 An interesting population description--480 Souls.
 The earliest pioneers of this area were a utopian-minded group called the Kaweah Colony.
 They came to Three Rivers to create a socialist society.
 They built a road to what's now Sequoia National Park with the intention of cutting down trees to share economic proceeds equally.
 The Kaweah Colony originally named the largest tree in the world, Karl Marx, and today it's well known as the General Sherman Tree.
 When the Kaweah Colony finished building the road to what would have been their lumber heaven, our government swooped-in to preserve the land as California's first national park.
 Sequoia National Park is the second national park in our nation.

 Preserving the past for future generations is the Three Rivers Historical Museum - a must see to learn about Native American and pioneer culture.
-The museum is run by volunteers, like much of Three Rivers, and is absolutely fascinating.
+The museum is run by volunteers, like much of Three Rivers, and is fascinating.
 Tools Natives used to sharpen arrows, head-dresses, pioneer clothing, a fine wood sewing machine from 1800s, children's games from the turn of the century and more, (all donated by locals), and historical facts such as represented on this tree trunk at the entrance to the museum shows various events at time of tree rings.

-I took in a jazz concert with Three Rivers' very own High Sierra Jazz Band.
-Members have been playing together for decades.
-They have a big Jazz Affair, a music festival coming up April 12-14, 2013.
+I took in a jazz concert with Three Rivers' High Sierra Jazz Band.
+Members have played together for decades.
+Their big Jazz Affair music festival is coming up April 12-14, 2013.
 For information, click here.